Roy Fisher

 Roy Fisher (11 June 1930 – 21 March 2017) was an English poet and jazz pianist.
-His poetry shows an openness to both European and American modernist influences, while remaining grounded in the experience of living in the English Midlands.
-Fisher has experimented with a wide range of styles throughout his career, largely working outside of the mainstream of post-war British poetry.
-He has been admired by poets and critics as diverse as Donald Davie, Eric Mottram, Marjorie Perloff, and Sean O’Brien.
+His poetry shows an openness to both European and American modernist influences, whilst remaining grounded in the experience of living in the English Midlands.
+Fisher has experimented with a wide range of styles throughout his long career, largely working outside of the mainstream of post-war British poetry.
+He has been admired by poets and critics as diverse as Donald Davie, Eric Mottram, Marjorie Perloff, Sean O’Brien, Peter Robinson, Mario Petrucci and Gael Turnbull.

 Life

 Roy Fisher was born in June 1930 at 74 Kentish Road, Handsworth, Birmingham, the home into which his parents had moved in 1919 and where they lived until their deaths.
 His mother Emma was 39 at the time of Fisher's birth.
 A sister and a brother preceded him.
-His father Walter Fisher was a craftsman in the jewellery trade, the family ‘poor and prudent’.
-His parents had no political or religious affiliations, but his father was a chorister at a local church.
+His father (Walter Fisher) was a craftsman in the jewellery trade, and the family was "poor and prudent".
+His parents had no political or religious affiliations, though his father was a chorister at a local church.
 Fisher describes the landscape of his childhood as ‘ugly’, the industrial sprawl of Smethwick to the south of Handsworth a place of danger.
-The grimy cityscape, the bomb damage of the war, and the industrial decline of the post-war years were important influences on Fisher.
-But ‘something called Nature’ was also present early in his life, with excursions into the nearby countryside a regular aspect of family life.
+The grimy cityscape, the bomb damage of the war, and the industrial decline of the post-war years, these were all important influences on Fisher; but "something called Nature" was also present in his childhood, with excursions into the nearby countryside a regular aspect of family life.

 Fisher went to Handsworth Grammar School.
 As a teenager he became interested in jazz and taught himself to play the piano.
 He was particularly influenced by a group of Chicago musicians including Bud Freeman, Pee Wee Russell, and the pianist Joe Sullivan.
 By his late teens he was playing in public with local bands.